-Founded in 1881, Convent of the Sacred Heart has challenged each student to grow in mind and spirit for over 135 years – but our history goes back further than that.
+Founded in 1881, Sacred Heart has challenged each student to maximize her own potential for 135 years – but our history goes back further than that.
 Saint Madeleine Sophie Barat established the first Sacred Heart school in France in 1801; within 50 years, there were two dozen Sacred Heart schools throughout North America.

 Click here to purchase a copy of Convent of the Sacred Heart: A History in New York City, published in honor of our school's 125th anniversary in 2006.